zenodo/zenodo-classifier/README.md

 Note: checkpoints are automatically saved in `models/checkpoints/` during training.
 If there are some checkpoints, the training will automatically resume from there.
 If you want to start over for some reason, delete them.

+**Note: the `make_dataset.py` script is not ready yet.
+In the future, it will effectively dump the Zenodo dataset in `data/raw/zenodo_open_metadata_YYYY-MM-DD.jsonl` but will remain unvailable for generic users.
+You should download the dataset from [this Zenodo record](https://zenodo.org/record/7438358/files/zenodo_open_metadata_2022-12-14.jsonl.gz?download=1).
+The results given in our report used the Zenodo dataset from 2020/10/21.**

 To make a prediction on a new record you can proceed in two ways:

 - Use the `predict_model.py` script: